cdoremus/deno-blog/posts/DRAFT_Using_Preact_Signals_with_Fresh.2022-10-31.md

   // other code here...
 }
 ```
 The count is stored in local storage, so when the count signal is instantiated using `useSignal`, it pulls the count from local storage if it exists.
 Note that `useSignal` is for local state, while `signal` is used for global state.
-Note that `useSignal` does not return a setter function like `useState`.
+Also note that `useSignal` does not return a setter function like `useState`.
 The state value can be obtained from the signal (`count.value` in this case) and that value can be mutated directly as occurs in this button's `onClick` handler (in `Counter.tsx`):

 ```ts
   <button onClick={() => {